Anwar-Said/NetKI/README.md

 type the following command to run the code: <br />
 python main.py<br />

-Alternatively, embeddings provided in NetKI_embeddings can be used for reproducablility of the results.
+Alternatively, embeddings provided in NetKI_embeddings directory can be used for reproducablility of the results.

 Please cite our paper with the following information;